Getting Started with Evernote for:

 The Evernote Web Clipper is a feature you install into your computer's internet browser to quickly save text, images, and full Web pages directly to your Evernote account.
 Notes created using the Web Clipper are automatically searchable and include the URL address they were clipped from.
 Learn more and download Evernote Web Clipper.

 Every day more than 15,000 developers worldwide are working to create and improve a wide variety of 3rd party apps, services, and products that help users get more out of Evernote.
-The Evernote Trunk is where users can browse these offerings, which include hardware, software, Evernote merchandise and more.
-To discover new apps and services that help you get more out of Evernote, take a look through the Evernote Trunk.
+To discover new apps and services that help you get more out of Evernote, take a look through the Evernote App Center.

 Evernote Premium offers increased storage, more features and improved functionality, so that you can get more out of Evernote.
 Some of the benefits of an Evernote Premium subscription include:

 Monthly payment and annual payment subscriptions are available.
-To subscribe or learn more about the benefits and features of Evernote Premium, check out our Evernote Premium Page.
-To subscribe from inside the Evernote application, select Tools > Account Info then click the Upgrade to Premium... button.
+To subscribe or learn more about the benefits and features of Evernote Premium, check out our Evernote Premium Page or from the Evernote software select the Evernote > Upgrade to Premium

-Check out these additional resources to make the most of Evernote on Windows:
+Check out these additional resources to make the most of Evernote on Windows Desktop:

 Search for answers to your questions, or contact the support team.